cellsjs/piscosour/docs/developers/guides/01-contexts.md

 ## `index.js` implementation

-The `index.js` file implements a `checks` function which defines the context.
+The `index.js` file implements a `check()` function which defines the context.
 Please, replace it with the following content:

 ```javascript
 'use strict';